When a problem takes place in the hand, care must be given to all the different types of tissues that make function of the hand possible.

-The field of hand surgery deals with both surgical and non-surgical treatment of conditions and problems that may take place in the hand or upper extremity (from the tip of the hand to the shoulder).
+The field of Hand Surgery deals with both surgical and non-surgical treatment of conditions and problems that may take place in the hand or upper extremity.

-Many conditions occur in the upper extremity that can be treated by a hand surgeon, including:
+Many conditions occur in the upper extremity that can be treated by a hand surgeon.

-- immediate care of a hand, wrist or arm injury
+- Immediate care of an acute hand, wrist or arm injury

 WHY VISIT A HAND SURGEON?

 A qualified Hand Surgeon is specially trained to diagnose your hand condition and to recommend appropriate treatment options.

 Not every visit to a hand surgeon results in hand surgery.
 Hand surgeons often recommend non-surgical treatment options to assist you.
 Sometimes, they may refer you to a hand therapist for more treatment.